-East of Mexico City is the region’s second largest city, the thriving and ultra-colonial Puebla.
+East of Mexico City, and among the destinations reached from its TAPO bus terminal, is the region’s second-largest city, the thriving and ultra-colonial Puebla.
 This city not only warrants a couple of days of your time in its own right, but makes an excellent base for forays north to more tranquil Tlaxcala, and west to Cholula with its enormous ruined pyramid.
 Both were important tributary states of the Aztecs when Cortés marched this way from the coast to pillage and conquer in the name of European civilization.
-Puebla and Cholula also offer excellent views of central Mexico’s twin volcanoes, Popocatépetl and Ixtaccíhuatl, both currently off-limits due to the continuing threat of eruption, though you can visit the national park which surrounds them.
+Puebla and Cholula also offer excellent views of central Mexico’s twin volcanoes, Popocatépetl and Ixtaccíhuatl, both currently off-limits owing to the continuing threat of eruption, though you can visit the national park which surrounds them.

-Allied to Cortés in his struggle against the Aztecs, as well as with colonial Spain in the War of Independence, Tlaxcala, the capital of a tiny state of the same name, has become a byword for treachery.
+Allied to Cortés in his struggle against the Aztecs, as well as with colonial Spain in the War of Independence, TLAXCALA, the capital of a tiny state of the same name, has become a byword for treachery.
 Because of its alliance with Cortés, the town suffered a very different fate from that of nearby Cholula, which aligned itself with the Aztecs, and in the long run this has led to an even more total disappearance of its ancient culture.
 The Spaniards founded a colonial town here – now restored and very beautiful in much of its original colonial glory, but whether because of its traitorous reputation or simply its isolation, development in Tlaxcala has been limited.

 Puebla’s expansion in recent years has made Cholula, 15km to the west, virtually a suburb.
 Nonetheless, it retains its small-town charm and has one abiding reason to visit: the ruins of Cholula.
-A rival of Teotihuacán at its height, and the most powerful city in the country between the fall of Teotihuacán and the rise of Tula, Cholula was at the time of the Conquest a vast city of some four hundred temples, famed as a shrine to Quetzalcoatl and for the excellence of its pottery (a trade dominated by immigrant Mixtecs).
+A rival of Teotihuacán at its height, and the most powerful city in the country between the fall of Teotihuacán and the rise of Tula, Cholula was, at the time of the Conquest, a vast city of some four hundred temples, famed as a shrine to Quetzalcoatl and for the excellence of its pottery (a trade dominated by immigrant Mixtecs).
 But it paid dearly for an attempt, inspired by its Aztec allies, to ambush Cortés on his march to Tenochtitlán: the chieftains were slaughtered, their temples destroyed and churches built in their place.
 The Spaniards claimed to have constructed 365 churches here, one for each day of the year.
 Although there are a lot of churches, the true figure certainly doesn’t live up to the claim.
 There may well be 365 chapels within the churches, though, which is already a few hundred more than the village population could reasonably need.

-Cross the road to reach the archeological site, accessed through a 400-metre-long series of tunnels dug by archeologists, just a fraction of the 8km of exploratory tunnels which honeycomb the pyramid.
+Even when you can go inside, the section open to the public is just a fraction of the 8km of exploratory tunnels which honeycomb the pyramid.
 They’re well lit and capacious enough for most people to walk upright, but there’s still a palpable sense of adventure as you spur off down side tunnels, which reveal elements of earlier temples and steep ceremonial stairways that appear to go on forever into the gloom.
 Emerging at the end of one tunnel you’ll find an area of open-air excavations, where part of the great pyramid has been exposed alongside various lesser shrines with explanations in English of their importance.